-HSHS St. Vincent Hospital will leverage existing partnerships and community resources to coordinate strategic efforts to address identified community health needs that can be monitored, evaluated and improved upon over time with lessons learned from the field and evidence-based best practices.
-In the next months, we will review the current efforts by HSHS St. Vincent Hospital and community partners will have the highest potential to have the most impact on improving related health indicators.
+HSHS St. Mary's Hospital Medical Center will leverage existing partnerships and community resources to coordinate strategic efforts to address identified community health needs that can be monitored, evaluated and improved upon over time with lessons learned from the field and evidence-based best practices.
+In the next months, we will review what current efforts by HSHS St. Mary's Hospital Medical Centerand community partners are having, or have the highest potential, to have the most impact on improving related health indicators.
 We will review how our Community Benefit programs and activities are being monitored, success indicators being tracked and what accountability measures are in place.
 This analysis will be done in a collaborative manner with respective partners with the intent to identify new and current resources that can be better integrated and deployed to maximize positive impact on population health and will be done in collaboration with the Brown County CHIP Steering Committee.